-- 1. Bachelor's or advanced degree in a biological sciences discipline or related environmental field or graduate level coursework in biological sciences and knowledge of mammals of the Pacific Northwest. - 2.
-Must have driving record which can be approved by Federal Agencies to drive government vehicles and insured at standard rates. - 3.
+- 1. Senior standing as an undergraduate (>2.5 years college education and >2 seasons prior field work) or a degree in a biological sciences discipline or related environmental field with a focus on mammals of the Pacific Northwest. - 2.
+Must have driving record which can be approved by Federal Agencies to drive government vehicles. - 3.
 Basic data entry experience (Microsoft Excel).